MVX-star/GeoFS-After-Dark/README.md

 Press Ctrl + S
 Your script is now active
 7. Run the Add-on
-Open GeoFS
+Open GeoFS.
-Refresh the page
+Refresh the page.
-The add-on should load automatically
+The add-on should load automatically.
 ❗ Troubleshooting

 If the script doesn’t work: